top of page

 Empower Parents

-We lobby and influence policy and law reform.
+Lobby and influence policy and law reform.

-This platform creates awareness of the intersections of systemic inequalities and marginalisation of women.
+Create awareness of the intersections of systemic inequalities and marginalisation of women.

 FELICITY AN GUEST

-My experience and observations are that the courts do not understand the complexities and nuances of abuse and therefore do not adequately protect victims.
 The impacts of systemic ignorance and failures cause immediate harm and long into the future for the primary parent (mostly women) and children often condemning them to a life of abuse and poverty.

 Economic abuse is a violent tool, it is a major contributor to gender inequality, poverty and gender based violence due to historic power imbalances and ongoing gender injustice.
 South Africa is in crisis however gender based violence is endemic in South Africa and whilst we have progressive legislation it does not equate to implementation and protection.
 The covert forms of domestic violence are not prioritised due to the overwhelming need to protect women against physical and sexual abuse however in the absence of understanding coercive controlling behaviour we will not effectively reduce the vulnerability of our most vulnerable, women and children.

-In July 2014 I founded Child Maintenance Difficulties in South Africa, to provide peer to peer support for other parents navigating the maintenance system which currently has over 84 000 members of which 85% are women, this speaks to the magnitude of the gendered problem.
-The sharing and access to knowledge has empowered women to actively participate in the process of their maintenance applications which results in more favourable outcomes.
+In July 2014 I founded Child Maintenance Difficulties in South Africa, to provide peer to peer support for other parents navigating the maintenance system which currently has over 86 000 members of which 85% are women, this speaks to the magnitude of the gendered problem.
+The sharing and access to knowledge has empowered women to actively participate in the process of their maintenance applications which results in more favourable outcomes

 51%